pippy360/transformationInvariantImageSearch/README.md

 The low number of partial image mathces is because we are doing direct hash look ups and so even a small bit of change (for example from antialising) can cause the perceptual hash to be ever so slightly off.
 Finding a closest hash using nearest neighbor would solve this issue.

+The demo takes 2 minutes to run on a quad core VM but could run orders of magnitude faster with a better implementation.

 ```
 user@instance-1:~/transformationInvariantImageSearch/fullEndToEndDemo$ time ./runDemo1.sh